wbzyl/rails4-tutorial/lib/views/elasticsearch.md

       property :created_at
       property :entities

-      # Let's define callback for percolation.
-      # Whenewer a new document is saved in the index, this block will be executed,
-      # and we will have access to matching queries in the `Status#matches` property.
-      # In our case, we will just print the list of matching queries.
       on_percolate do
         puts green { "'#{text}' from @#{bold { screen_name }}" } unless matches.empty?
       end
     end

     # First, let's define the query_string queries.
     q = {}
     q[:rails] = 'rails'
     q[:mongodb] = 'mongodb'